[Webinar] How to Overcome Acquired Resistance Against Kinase Inhibitors

 To better understand how these resistance mechanisms work and in order to help develop new therapies, Investigator Helma Simons–van Riel and her team at NTRC generated cell lines that acquired resistance to erdafitinib, an inhibitor that targets the fibroblast growth factor receptors (FGFRs) and is being used in the clinic.
 They then used these cell lines to identify the mechanism of resistance against erdafitinib.

-In this webinar, Helma will discuss several factors that she and her team discovered that contribute to the development of resistance against erdafitinib.
-In addition, she will discuss other inhibitors they identified as potential therapeutic agents to overcome resistance.
+In this webinar, Helma discusses several factors that she and her team discovered that contribute to the development of resistance against erdafitinib.
+In addition, she discusses other inhibitors they identified as potential therapeutic agents to overcome resistance.

 What You Will Learn:

 The mechanism of resistance to the FGFR inhibitor

 The varied ways that analysis tools such as qPCR and immunoblot, RNA sequencing, gene set enrichment analysis, proliferation assays, and next generation sequencing can offer insight

 Other inhibitors that may be used to overcome resistance against FGFR inhibitors

 Dr. Helma Simons–van Riel is Investigator Biology at NTRC.
 Her current focus is on mechanistic cell biology, assay development for proof-of-concept studies, and validation of patient stratification markers and efficacy biomarkers.
 Helma studied oncology at Amsterdam University.
 She worked at the Netherlands Cancer Institute and received her Ph.D. in Cell Biology from Utrecht University in 2016, after which she moved to industry.